-Figure 2.1: The in and out degree distribution of the Twitter follower network expressed in terms of vertex/edge program.
-For example, a Pregel program requires defining a Vertex subclass and implementing the computation for a vertex in the Compute() method [23].
+Figure 2.1: The in and out degree distribution of the Twitter follower network

+This graph property poses a challenge on efficiently parallelizing graph computation because graph algorithms are usually defined in a vertex/edge centric view where computation is expressed in terms of vertex/edge program.
+For example, a Pregel program requires defining a Vertex subclass and implementing the computation for a vertex in the Compute() method [24].
 Listing 2.1 shows the PageRank implemented in Pregel.
 The Compute() method is executed on each vertex and the amount of work per invocation is determined by the number of neighbors for that vertex.
 The skewed degree distribution of real-world graphs results in a fraction of the vertices having magnitudes more work than the rest.